 - I wish that I had let myself be happier.

 That’s why the final tip of this article is to not be afraid to take risks in the future.
+Don’t be afraid of starting something new because of the potential risks involved.

 People on their deathbed don’t generally regret making wrong decisions.
 No!
 They regret not making any decision at all!
 Don’t allow regret to enter your life by not making decisions.
 Don’t be like the 8-year-old me, who was too afraid to tell a girl he liked her and regretted it for months after!